DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/staff-wellbeing-policy.md

 Line managers are expected to:

-* monitor workloads, be alert to signs of stress and regularly talk to staff about their work life balance
+* monitor workloads, be alert to signs of stress and regularly talk to staff about their work-life balance

 * maintain positive relationships with their staff and value them for their skills and contributions, not their working pattern

 * familiarise themselves with trust and academy policies related to wellbeing

-* feature discussion of wellbeing as part of line management and faculty meetings
+* discuss wellbeing as part of line management and faculty meetings

 * make sure new staff are given a thorough induction programme and feel able to ask for help

 * provide a non-judgemental and confidential support system to their staff

-* understand that personal issues and pressures at work may have a temporary effect on work performance and take that into account during any appraisal or capability procedures
+* understand that personal issues and pressures at work may have a temporary effect on work performance

+* make sure any personal  issues are taken into account during any appraisal or capability procedures

 * promote information about, and access to, external support services

-* help to arrange personal and professional development training where appropriate
+* help arrange personal and professional development training where appropriate

 * keep in touch with staff if they are absent for long periods and conduct return to work interviews to support staff back into work